emilymcaleese10/CCT211H5-Twelve-Clicks-of-Christmas-Tkinter/README.md

 There is a terminal command shortcut (titled "Click to Reveal") that the recipient can click to run the .app right away in case the RUN.app has trouble loading.
 If all else fails, run the python file viewer.py for the viewer app.

-● Persistence: All data (messages, media paths, captions, unlock dates) will be stored in a local SQLite database, ensuring that content remains available between sessions.
-● Interactivity: Each “door” will open with a click, revealing daily surprises that are date-locked to their assigned day, demonstrating logic-driven interactivity.
-● Export System: The editor will include an Export Viewer function that packages the data and a view-only interface for recipients to open their advent calendar in read-only mode.